ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 Having discussed Menlo, there's little left to say about DejaVu.
-I have never really liked this font because I find the dashes (minus symbol) too short, and the dots and commas too small.
-In addition, the font renders rather poorly on the Windows 10 operating system with suboptimal screen resolution.
+I have never really liked this font because I find the dashes (minus symbol) too short and the dots and commas too small &mdash; which are two things that Menlo fixed.
+In addition, the font renders suboptimally on the Windows 10 operating system regardless of screen resolution.
 However, there is no denying that DejaVu is a very practical font with a massive collection of Unicode characters, and its derivatives, Menlo and Hack just to name two, are tremendously popular among developers.

 ## Roboto Mono